More About Inspirit Way Alchemy

 is Daoist meditation, visualisation and attunement practices.
 Through them you connect and experience different aspects of your spiritual reality.

-Working with ancient ‘alchemic’ practices you cultivate your inherent capacity for physical and personal wellness.
-A subtle yet deep transformation takes place where you find your way to what you truly are.
+Working with ‘internal alchemical’ practices you cultivate your physical and personal wellness.
+A subtle yet deep transformation takes place where you find what your true nature.
 In Chinese philosophy this is understood as your authentic and original state of being.
-It also leads to experiences of oneness whereby you come to realise your integral connection with nature and the cosmos.
+It also leads to a deepening sense of oneness with ‘all that is’ so you come to realise your integral connection with nature and the cosmos.

 “Amadis is an amazing teacher and practitioner with in depth knowledge and experience.
 His Qigong classes include very deep and healing guided meditations.”